 - Enter the Send & Receive section.

 - If you see the “Use your Apple ID for iMessage” option and select it if that is not the case yet.

-Look for the “YOU CAN RECEIVE IMEESAGES TO AND REPLY FROM” section and make sure that your phone number is selected there.
+- Look for the “YOU CAN RECEIVE IMESSAGES TO AND REPLY FROM” section and make sure that your phone number is selected there.

 You will also want to make sure the Apple ID is both registered and verified.
 You can do this by entering the Preferences section from the Messages section.

 Enable Text Forwarding

-If the problem is that only some of your devices are encountering the “phone number not registered with iMessage” error, you should make sure that you’re logged in with your Apple ID across all of the Apple devices you use.
+If the problem is that only some of your devices are encountering the “phone number not registered with iMessage” error, you should ensure that you’re logged in with your Apple ID across all of the Apple devices you use.